 - Some stores have “over 18 years of age” purchasing requirements because of the handling risks.

 - Dry ice should never come in contact with skin.
 Always use protective gloves, towels, or tongs to handle dry ice.
 It’s colder than regular ice and can burn skin similar to frostbite.

 - Use dry ice in well-ventilated areas because when it converts to carbon dioxide gas instead of melting, replacing oxygen.
 It should not be inhaled, eaten, or swallowed.

 - When purchasing and transporting block dry ice, it’s generally recommended to drive with the windows down.
 If possible, transport away from the driver and passenger compartment.
 Headaches, rapid breathing, and passing out can happen if exposed to too much carbon dioxide.

 - Carbon dioxide is heavier than oxygen so it will sink to lower areas in a vehicle so be especially mindful of pets.

 - Proper Ventilation is key.
 Open the cooler drain plug to allow carbon dioxide to escape from the cooler so pressure does not build up within the cooler.
 An alternative would be to keep the cooler open.

-- Wrap dry ice in towels or newspaper before placing in a cooler.
+- Wrap dry ice in towels or newspaper before placing it in a cooler.